dipolexchange/docs/docs/get-started/using-dipoleswap.md

 sidebar_position: 3
 ---

-###### You don't need an account with Binance, Coinbase, Kraken, Huobi, OKEx or any other centralized exchange to start using PancakeSwap!
+###### You don't need an account with Binance, Coinbase, Kraken, Huobi, OKEx or any other centralized exchange to start using DipoleSwap!
 ---

 DipoleSwap is a decentralized application.
 That means, unlike other centralized platforms, you don't need to register account to use it... you just need a crypto wallet.
 So how can you get crypto onto DipoleSwap without using a centralized exchange?